hornbuck/spring-hackathon-23/README.md

 ## Credits

 -1meekah2

 -scotts_Tots

 -aadi1__

 ## Acknowledgements

-We would like to express our gratitude to [@ClearCode](https://www.youtube.com/@ClearCode) on YouTube and maintainers and contributors of [Pygame](https://www.pygame.org/wiki/about).
+We would like to express our gratitude to [@ClearCode](https://www.youtube.com/@ClearCode) on YouTube and the maintainers and contributors of [Pygame](https://www.pygame.org/wiki/about).
 Their tutorials and coding guides were invaluable resources in the development of our game.

 // TODO: Add your team's names and any acknowledgements you'd like to include.